coracle-social/pomade/README.md

 }
 ```

-Each signer then finds any shards that were registered with `recovery_email_hash` and encrypts them to the `recovery_service` provided when the shard was registered.
-It then sends these shards, along with their corresponding `recovery_email_ciphertext` to the `recovery_service` using a `kind RELEASE_SHARD` event:
+Each signer then finds any shards that were registered with `email_hash` and encrypts them to the `email_service` provided when the shard was registered.
+It then sends these shards, along with their corresponding `email_ciphertext` to the `email_service` using a `kind RELEASE_SHARD` event:

 ```typescript
 {